Merton man calls police after sex workers he hired stole his phone

-WAUKESHA COUNTY -- A Town of Merton man was charged after he called police when sex workers he hired allegedly stole his phone.
+WAUKESHA COUNTY, Wisc. -- A Town of Merton man was charged after he called police when sex workers he hired allegedly stole his phone.

 Scott A Peschmann, 41, along with Victoria Pena, 24, and Maria Lebron, 27, were charged with prostitution and theft after meeting at Peschmann's home for sex, according to the criminal complaint.